XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-online-deletion.md

 1. Decide how many ledger versions' worth of history to store.

     New ledger versions are usually validated 3 to 4 seconds apart, so the number of ledger versions corresponds roughly to the amount of time you want to store.
-See [Capacity Planning](capacity-planning.html) for details of how much storage is required for different configuration.
+See [Capacity Planning](capacity-planning.html) for details of how much storage is required for different configurations.

     Online deletion is based on how many ledger versions to keep _after_ deleting history, so you should have enough disk space to store twice as many ledgers as you set it to keep.